SimBotBiz/Godot-Engine-for-AndroidX/README.md

 # Godot Engine for AndroidX

-Modifications to Godot Engine to make it compatibile with AndroidX (SDK API 28+)
+Modifications to Godot Engine to make it compatible with AndroidX (SDK API 28+)

 This repo is only a collection of submodules that links to specific branches in [https://github.com/SimBotBiz/godot](https://github.com/SimBotBiz/godot)